-Just under 44 million people, or about 19% of adults in the United States, currently smoke, according to a 2012 report by the U.S. Centers for Disease Control and Prevention (CDC).
-Smoking rates dropped by nearly 1% -- or 3 million people -- between 2005 and 2010.
-No significant change occurred between 2010 and 2011, the last year for which figures are available.
+About 15.5% of adults in the United States, currently smoke, according to a 2016 report by the U.S. Centers for Disease Control and Prevention (CDC).
+Smoking rates are down from 20.9% in 2005.

 The addictive effects of tobacco have been well-documented.
 Tobacco is considered to be a mood and behavior altering substance that is abusable.
 Tobacco is believed to be as potentially addictive as alcohol, cocaine, and morphine.
 Tobacco and its components increase the risk for cancer (especially in the lung, mouth, larynx, esophagus, bladder, kidney, colon, pancreas, and cervix), heart attacks, strokes, and chronic lung disease.